 - Facial nerve damage: Although nerve injury is rare, paralysis of a select muscle can result in an uneven facial appearance or loss of sensation for a few months to a year.
 This may be improved surgically.

 At TPS, we’ve been performing exceptionally natural-looking facelifts for more than 20 years.
-Dr. Bell uses the most advanced techniques available today to dramatically diminish the signs of aging and restore youthful vitality.
+Dr. Thomas Bell uses the most advanced techniques available today to dramatically diminish the signs of aging and restore youthful vitality.
 Our goal is a natural-looking face that isn’t ‘overdone.’
 Our facility is state-of-the-art, and our surgeons are pioneers.
 A rhytidectomy at Toronto Plastic Surgeons ensures discretion, comfort, safety, and the highest quality care.

 Full facelifts typically refer either to traditional deep plane facelifts or SMAS facelifts.
 The former is more involved and requires a longer recovery time.
 We make a deep incision in order to tighten the muscles below the skin.
 This is a slow and careful technique since the facial nerve is exposed.
 Deep plane facelifts can reposition skin, fat, and muscle, lifting and draping them over the face.
 SMAS facelifts are the ‘gold standard’ of modern facelifts and target a sheet of tissue under the cheek skin known as the Superficial Muscular Aponeurotic System.
 By lifting the SMAS, we can correct age-related sagging including jowls and deep smile lines without creating a ‘stretched’ look.